-Remember that in an asylum fresh claim, you need to prove that you, individually and specifically, are at risk.
+Remember that in an asylum fresh claim, you need to prove that you would be at risk if returned to your country.
 It is not enough to prove that there is a risk of persecution/human rights abuses in your country in general.

-You may need to look for “objective evidence” – general information about the situation in your country, from reliable sources such as human rights organisations or trusted media sources; or an expert statement on your country or situation.
+You may need to look for “objective evidence” (this is general information about the situation in your country, from reliable sources such as human rights organisations or trusted media sources); or an expert statement on your country or situation.
 This is especially important if your credibility has been questioned in your original asylum case by the Home Office and the courts.

 3. Explain the further evidence you are submitting

 - Explain that these are your further submissions.